A little big band baseball music to start your day. Hey Joe, whaddya know?

 But Mudville hearts are happy now, for Casey hit the ball.

-On 20 August 1938, Lou Gehrig hit a grand slam in the first inning against Philadelphia’s Buck Ross.
+On August 20, 1938, Lou Gehrig hit a grand slam in the first inning against Philadelphia’s Buck Ross.
 It was the twenty-third, and final, grand slam of the Iron Horse’s career, which extended his career Major League record.
 The Yankees went on to defeat the Athletics 11-3.
-The record still stands today, tied only by Alex Rodriguez.
+The record has since been broken by Alex Rodriguez, with 25 grand slams.